-We are very excited to announce the 2018 set departure dates for two conservation-focused safari's which will take place in Kenya and Zimbabwe.
+We are very excited to announce the 2018 set departure dates for two conservation-focused African safari tours which will take place in Kenya and Zimbabwe.
 The Kenya conservation safari was such a success in 2017, that we are thrilled to offer it again this coming year.
 In Zimbabwe, this is the first conservation safari of it's kind showcasing how sustainable tourism can truly make a difference.
 Space is limited, if you want to partake in this lifetime opportunity, confirm your spot today.

 Traveling to Southeast Asia is exciting and exotic.
 It conjures up images of bustling markets, thriving jungles and of course, their famous local wildlife, like elephants and tigers.

 Few countries can claim their hotels as one of their main tourist attractions.
 Japan is different.
 Staying in a traditional ryokan provides insight into what Japan values: simple, well-made food, courteous service, tradition, a place that feels like home.

 No one travels in Japan more than the Japanese themselves.
 Part of this is due to the values listed above, and part of this is because of the natural hot springs that dot the islands.
 Weekends at a hot spring resort are not just common, they’re a necessary respite from the stress of urban living.
 Knowing this, it’s safe to say that the country’s best ryokan are located near the country’s most popular natural hot springs.

 And so we come to Nishimuraya Honkan Ryokan, a traditional yet luxurious basecamp in Kinosaki-cho, Japan.